sf-wdi-22-23/modules-22/w10-mean/d3-dusk-custom-directives/README.md

 It sure is.
 We're lacking a precise scope.

-Just like controllers, we want to define what our scope is.
+Just like controllers, we want directives to define what our scope is.
 We want to be able to say "Render a card, with these details, in whatever context I need to render it in."
 A card shouldn't rely on a controller's data to know what information to render inside it.
 The controller should pass that data to our directive, so it's freestanding and not relying on anyone but itself.

 That's where `directive.scope` comes in, and this lets us decide what attributes our element should have!
 For example, in our card example, maybe we want to render a card with just a string somewhere outside of this controller.
 We want to make our own card with our own hardcoded text.